 In the evolving landscape of locum pharmacy work, the question of whether you need an Australian Business Number (ABN) as a locum often surfaces.
 It’s a query that touches on the broader issues of employment status, taxation, and the administrative burden for pharmacies.
 To cut through the complexity, let’s dive straight into the heart of the matter.

-The Short Answer: No, Here’s Why
+The Short Answer: No – You Do NOT need an ABN!
+And Here’s Why

 As enticing as the idea of operating as an independent contractor might seem, it brings with it a myriad of complications, especially in the realm of pharmacy locum work.
 When you peel back the layers, the reality is that being paid as an employee is not only simpler but ultimately more beneficial for both parties involved.